 Three examples may illustrate the theme of it from bit.
 First, the photon.
 With polarizer over the distant source and analyzer of polarization over the photodetector under watch, we ask the yes or no question, "Did the counter register a click during the specified second?"
 If yes, we often say, "A photon did it."
 We know perfectly well that the photon existed neither before the emission nor after the detection.
-However, we also have to recognize that any talk of the photon "existing" during the intermediate period is only a blown-up version of the raw fact, a count
+However, we also have to recognize that any talk of the photon "existing" during the intermediate period is only a blown-up version of the raw fact, a count equipment we use the ambiguity-free notion of a terminating protocol along with its preparation but the role is similar.

-Raw fact; a count - in our scheme this is encoded in the form of axiomatic information.
-The other part, also identified by Wheeler and necessary to complete the description, is knowledge - in our scheme this is encoded in the form of a terminating protocol along with its preparation.
 The 'knowledge' corresponds to the steps required to construct an experiment in which photons are sent according to a repeatable and well-defined preparation.
 When a 'click' is registered, it yields more than just a bit; it also associated to a unit of 'knowledge' given in the form of a protocol-preparation pair, and associated to the unitary transformations comprising the protocol applied to a given preparation.